bilal-fazlani/commanddotnet/docs/V3/DefiningCommands/argument-arity.md

 `Min` is set to 0 when the argument type is Nullable or when defined by an optional parameter.

 `IArgumentModel` properties for reference types cannot be inferred to have a `Min` of 0.

+!!! note
+    There is currently no validation or way to set the arity via attributes.

+    It is left to developers to define middleware to modify and validate the arity.